 Augmented Shrunken sweet corns are a new type of shrunken corn types.
 They contain the "sh2" gene, but kernels of augmented shrunken are more tender, like "se" varieties.
 Augmented shrunken varieties should be hand harvested because their tender kernels will likely be damaged by machine picking.
 These varieties need to be isolated from normal, "se" and synergistic hybrids.
 Additionally, they have the same seed vigor problems as supersweet varieties and should only be planted under optimal conditions.

-These are genetically-modified (GM) varieties that are protected from Euopean corn borer, and to a lesser extent, fall armyworm and corn earworm caterpillars because they express the protein toxin of the bacteria Bacillus thuringiensis.
+These are genetically-modified (GM) varieties that are protected from European corn borer, and to a lesser extent, fall armyworm and corn earworm caterpillars because they express the protein toxin of the bacteria Bacillus thuringiensis.
 They are currently available as super sweet (sh2) or as synergistic "TripleSweet" varieties, composed of 75% "se" and 25% "sh2" kernels.
 In the synergistic varieties, the Bt toxin is expressed in the "se" kernels, the stalks, leaves, tassels and fresh silk.
 Bt varieties are still susceptible to attack from flea beetles, cutworms, aphids, sap beetles, high levels of corn earworm and soil-dwelling insects.
 Bt seed costs more than the seed of other sweet corn varieties and currently comes with a list of resistance management strategies with which to comply.
 These varieties may reduce the time, energy and expense associated with insect control and may simplify sweet corn pest management.
 There are many other less obvious potential risks and benefits that may be associated with the use of this technology.
-GM sweet corn is not allowed in organic production.
+GM sweet corn varieties, including all Bt varieties, are not allowed in organic production.
 Growers in Maine must be certified to grow Bt corn.
 Contact the Maine Board of Pesticides Control for more information.